Ryan Lab Group

 Lab Positions Availability (please reach out to Dr. Ryan if interested):

-Postdoctoral Position: funded postdoctoral position through the NC OSHERC (open now for a January or Fall 2024 start date).
+• Postdoctoral Position: funded postdoctoral position through the NC OSHERC (open now for a January or early Spring 2025 start date).

 Dr. Ryan’s research focuses on examining the influence of various acute and chronic stressors on neuromuscular function.
 Most recently, our team has specifically worked to mitigate injuries and improve occupational health and performance in first responders.
 He works closely with the NC Occupational Safety and Health Education and Research Center and the Carolina Center.
 Dr. Ryan has published over 130 peer-reviewed original research manuscripts and has lectured nationally on the research conducted with his team.
 An example of his current work can be found here.